AlgoTradingHub/theplatform-book/source/verbs/other/enlist.md

 # enlist

-Takes a arbitrary number of arguments and produces a list as a result.
-If a type of each element is the same - result will be collapsed to a vector
+Takes an arbitrary number of arguments and produces a list as a result.
+If all elements are of the same type, the result will be collapsed to a vector.

 **Syntax:** ```enlist[x;y;z;..]```